 Metaverse is a combination of multiple technologies such as Artificial Intelligence (AI), Head-Mounted Displays (HMDs), Neural Graphics, Virtual Reality (VR), Augmented Reality (AR), 5G, and Blockchain, which make multiple layers that help each other to create an immersive spectrum.

 Networking: It is the nervous system for Metaverse where 5G with low latency and reliable connection facilitates a seamless experience for the users.
-5G reduces the latency by 10 times and can provide 5 milliseconds latency which avoids motion sickness.
+5G reduces the latency by 10 times and can provide 5 milliseconds of latency which avoids motion sickness.
 It provides mobility support with consistent coverage.

 Graphics Processing Unit: The GPU enhances the graphics quality of Metaverse to provide an immersive experience, eliminating lags and frame drops.
 Building 3D space for Metaverse involves high-level of detailing in visual effects and motion graphics.
 So, the leading GPU manufacturer, NVIDIA, aims to use neural graphics to create realistic 3D objects in the development process.
 Neural graphics is a new technology, which combines the power of Artificial Intelligence (AI) and graphics together to power the Metaverse.